omeradeel26/htn2023-backend-challenge/README.md

     skills.js: Manages all GET routes related to skills data, including skills frequencies.

     users.js: Manages all GET/PUT routes for all or individual user information.

+    registration.js: Manages all POST/DELETE routes for user registration.

+    scan.js: Manages all GET/PUT routes for users scan events to account.

 database: